rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6b-tekton.md

 ### Extend Tekton Pipeline with Stackrox

-We are going to make use of the ACS to move security checks into our pipeline.
+We are going to make use of ACS to move security checks into our pipeline.
 We will look at:

 - **roxctl** - using the ACS/StackRox CLI
 - **kube-linter** - adding the ACS/StackRox kube linter Task to check deployment configurations